MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/whisper-typescript.md

 #### [Microsoft Entra ID](#tab/typescript-keyless)

-1. Create a new file named _Whisper.js_ and open it in your preferred code editor.
-Copy the following code into the _Whisper.js_ file:
+1. Create a new file named _Whisper.ts_ and open it in your preferred code editor.
+Copy the following code into the _Whisper.ts_ file:

     ```typescript
     import { createReadStream } from "fs";